If you or a loved one underwent a painful second surgery due to defective hernia mesh, you’re not alone.

 Can a hernia mesh make you sick?

 Yes, it can.
 As many as 30 percent of all patients who undergo hernia surgery will experience chronic pain, The Wall Street Journal reported.
-The most common side effect of a defective hernia mesh is discomfort but in some cases there can be far more serious medical problems.
+The most common side effect of a defective hernia mesh is discomfort, but in some cases, there can be a risk of serious medical problems.
 Some of the most dangerous complications include:

 Thankfully, these serious complications are relatively rare.
 Unfortunately, they’re not the only side-effects that can negatively impact your life.
 More common issues include: